Finding the best side jobs for nurses can be difficult because the nursing profession typically requires working for long hours.

 - BioLife Plasma Services – $13 an hour

-Many phlebotomist jobs are part-time work and there’s no shortage of jobs as lab work is always in demand.
+Many phlebotomist positions are part-time work and there’s no shortage of positions as lab work is always in demand.

-A First Aid or CPR instructor works to teach others how to apply medical first aid assistance and/or breathing techniques until the proper medical staff arrive on scene.
+A First Aid or CPR instructor works to teach others how to apply for medical first aid assistance and/or breathing techniques until the proper medical staff arrives on the scene.

-The Red Cross offers a Licensed Training Provider (LTP) Certificate and usually only take 2 days to complete and cost roughly $200.
+The American Red Cross offers a Licensed Training Provider (LTP) Certificate and usually only takes 2 days to complete and costs roughly $200.

-Once you become a first aid or CPR instructor you can then begin teaching:
+Once you become first aid or CPR instructor you can then begin teaching: